twilio/flex-plugins-api/packages/flex-plugins-api-client/README.md

 #### list(configId)

 This endpoint lists all configured plugins.
+The `configId` can either be version of the configuration sid.

 #### get(configId, pluginId)

 This endpoint fetches the provided configured plugins.
+The `configId` can either be version of the configuration sid and the `pluginId` can either be the unique name or the plugin sid.

 ### ReleasesClient